charuvinda/KhovanovSteenrod/README.md

 CASE 2a.
 You would like to compute St_0 for a list of MorseLink presentations.
+Step 1.
+Create a .txt file with the list of links you would like to compute.
+(There are some examples in the folder MorseLink tables for lists of n-crossing knots and links, and their mirrors.)
+Step 2.
+(Optional, if you want faster runtime) If you know the (i,j) gradings you want to compute for each link, write them down in order, matching the order of the MorseLinks.
+This should be written as a Python set variable (For examplle, write {(0, 1), (-1, -1), (-2, -3)} in the nth row if you want to compute St(L) for these gradings (i,j) or set() if you want to compute St(L) for none of the gradings).
+Step 3.
+Open Even Kh loader.py
+Step 4.
+If you have not done Step 2,

 CASE 2b.
 You would like to compute St_i for a list of MorseLink presentations.